seven5/seven5.github.io/tutorial.md

 the value read from signupPage.first.Get() will be the value that is currently in the corresponding text box on the screen.

-We can go the other direction.
+We can also go the other direction!
 The three fields of signupPage that end in "Feedback" are used to compute the values of the feedback areas to the right of the text entry areas.
 Again, Seven5 allows constraints to go "into" the DOM as well as come from it.
 So, a call like